svermeulen/vim-yoink/README.md

 `g:yoinkIncludeDeleteOperations` - When set to `1`, delete operations such as `x` or `d` or `s` will also be added to the yank history.
 Default: `0`

 `g:yoinkSyncSystemClipboardOnFocus` - When set to `0`, the System Clipboard feature described below will be disabled.
 Default: `1`

+`g:yoinkAutoFormatPaste` - When set to `1`, after a paste occurs it will automatically be formatted (using `=` key).
+Default: `0`.
+Note that you can leave this off and just use the toggle key instead for cases where you want to format after the paste.

 ## System Clipboard